Broadband frequency filters with quantum dot chains: Results

 With this minimization, we thus also investigate the validity of the thermodynamic uncertainty relations for our system.
 We find that the current through the resulting chains violates the STUR bound~\eqref{eq:stur} already for a chain with three dots and wideband reservoirs (using amplitude $\lambda_6$ from Tab.~\ref{TAB:optparam}) and the LTUR bound~\eqref{eq:ltur} for a chain with five dots (improving on Ref.~\cite{martensen2019a}) and wideband reservoirs (using amplitudes $\lambda_5$ and $\lambda_6$ from Tab.~\ref{TAB:optparam}).
 Adding further dots allows to further increase the violation as shown in Fig.~\ref{FIG:uncert_entrop}.

 We see that the LTUR bound is broken beyond the nonlinear response regime, where the entropy production rate of the 13-dot chain is no longer approximated by a parabola (upper panel) and that the resulting optimized chain transmissions approach a near rectangular form (inset).
+The STUR bound~\eqref{eq:stur} is always exactly matched in equilibrium, where it just reflects the Johnson-Nyquist relation for the current, see App.~\ref{APP:equilib}.
 We conjecture that by improving the optimization (e.g. via optimizing the chain parameters independently for every chain length) one may achieve faster convergence to the ideal rectangular transmission limit.
-We have confirmed the resulting transmissions also with an independent calculation based on non-equilibrium Greens functions~\cite{boehling2018a} (not shown).
+We have confirmed the resulting transmissions also with an independent calculation based on non-equilibrium Greens functions~\cite{boehling2018a}, which we expose in App.~\ref{APP:benchmark}.
 Additionally, we remark that optimization using the other cost functions~\eqref{EQ:cost1} and~\eqref{EQ:cost2} yielded qualitatively similar (but less drastic) violations of the STUR and LTUR bounds (not shown).